thedebuggedlife/portainer-templates/README.md

 ## How to Use The Templates

-In the Portainer WebUI, under: Administration > Settings > General > App Templates, set the URL to https://files.thedebugged.life/portainer/templates.json
+In the Portainer WebUI:
+1. Navigate to Administration > Settings > General > App Templates
+2. Set the URL to https://thedebuggedlife.github.io/portainer-templates/templates.json

 ## Table of Contents